-Air Canada has a new Business Class Executive Pod and does not offer international First Class.
+Air Canada’s new Business Class Executive Pod does not offer international First Class.
 The Executive Pod is available onboard the newest Air Canada Boeing 787 Dreamliner aircraft and selected Boeing 777 aircraft.
 On other international flights, you will probably experience the Classic Pod, which is inferior to the Executive Pod.

 The best seats are in the front cabin.
 I like a window, so I would choose rows 1-6 as row 7 is too close to the toilets and may suffer from passing traffic.
 In the back cabin, you are closer to the small Premium Economy cabin and the Premium Economy bassinet seats, which sit directly behind row 11.
 These are probably the worst seats in this Business Class cabin.

 These seats are set up with a pillow and blanket.
-The seat is comfortable with a 203.2 cm lie-flat bed, which is 53cm wide, and it is pretty comfortable for sleeping on.
+The seat is comfortable with a 203.2 cm lie-flat bed, which is 53cm wide and pretty comfortable for sleeping on.
 The seat also has a head and neck massage button if you like that kind of thing.
 There is also plenty of storage and enough power sockets to keep your tech alive.

 Straight after boarding, passengers are offered the usual welcome drink, which includes Drappier champagne with nuts.

 Air Canada’s International Business Class menus include dishes sourced from other traditions such as chicken biryani, Thai green curry, and a Moroccan tagine.
 On Asian flights, dishes are Asian-inspired and when traveling to Tokyo, expect Japanese-inspired meals like noodle soups, dim sum, and traditional Chinese and Korean dishes.